mikemc356/passgen/README.md

 ## Building
 Build the project using Maven :

+First build the common library in repo SXCommon :

+    mvn install

+Then build the Passgen app :

 	mvn package

 Run this command from the project root and this builds :